 The cathedral of Meißen [background] on the castle hill was built in Gothic style between around 1250 and about 1400.
 The two west towers of the 14th century were heightened in Neo-Gothic style in 19041908.
 Friedrich I 'the Warlike', first Elector of Saxony, built the burial chapel of the Wettin family in 1428 in front of the west portal of 1370.
 The altar painting in St. George's chapel was painted by Lucas Cranach the Elder in 1534.
 The altar of the Cross dating from 1526 also was made in Cranach's workshop.
 Seven sculptures, two of them depicting Emperor Otto I and his wife Adelheid, the founders of the bishopric of Meißen, date from the 13th century and are attributed to the Master of Naumburg or his workshop

-Bautzen.
+with its new seat in Bautzen.
 In 1980 the seat of the bishops was moved to

 Dresden.
 Since then, the diocese now is called Dresden-Meißen.